 What we spend and how we spend it

-Information on DAERA's Finance and Strategic Plans can be found by following the link below.
+Information on DAERA's Finance and Strategic Plans can be found by following the links below:

 NICS pay and grading structure

-The NICS pay and grading structure can be viewed on the Department of Finance
+The NICS pay and grading structure can be viewed on the website of the Department of Finance.

-DAERA subscribe to the NICS wide procurement directorate which can be viewed on the Department of Finance website www.finance-ni.gov.uk/central-procurement-directorate.
+DAERA subscribes to the NICS-wide procurement directorate which can be viewed on the Department of Finance website www.finance-ni.gov.uk/central-procurement-directorate.

-Contracts available and awarded can also be viewed by following the link above.
+Available and awarded contracts can also be viewed by following the link above.

 Our priorities and how we are doing

 Information on the decision making processes and records of decisions: